 Domain names are registered by registrars accredited by the Internet Corporation for Assigned Names and Numbers, a nonprofit organization known as ICANN.
 There are thousands of these accredited registrars.

 If you use a comprehensive website builder such as Squarespace or Wix, it will register a domain name for free during the checkout process when you obtain your service package.
-Most websites which can provide you with a domain name also are accredited registrars.
-They can offer you free domain name registration, but there may be other fees involved.
+Most websites that provide you with a domain name also are accredited registrars.
+Note that even if you get free domain name registration, there may be other fees involved.
+For example, some services will give you a free top-level domain name, but only if you agree to host banner ads on your site or use a specific suffix in your web address.
+In most cases, if you decide to get a free domain name, your best option is to pay for hosting from a well-known hosting provider.

 1. Choose a Domain Name